pzrsa/parsam.io/data/articles/joined-google.md

 Look out for articles or videos on my [channel](https://www.youtube.com/channel/UCIIXFxDwjdQtIlf5or_DcwQ) in the future documenting my experience of working there and what I'm learning.
 Feel free to follow me on [twitter](https://twitter.com/pzrsaa) for any additional updates.

-Thanks for reading this far, means a lot :)
+Thanks for reading this far, it means a lot :)